 Awakening from the “Me”

 Fundamentally, the process of awakening is about awakening from the “Me.”
 It’s about awakening from the mistaken belief that we are separate from everything and everyone else.
+Are we striving or seeking?

 We’ve been taught to believe we need to get on the competitive treadmill of life and somehow prove ourselves to feel ok.
-We work long hours, take minimal vacation time, compete with one another, all in the interest of feeling like we’ve somehow “made it.”
+We work long hours, take minimal vacation time, and compete with one another, all in the interest of feeling like we’ve somehow “made it.”
 In the end, though, we find ourselves feeling at best, only a little better than before.
 More often than not, feelings of well-being and happiness are fleeting.
 We may feel great for the time-being but soon those good feelings will dissipate and we’ll go back searching for another boost to our mood or emotions.

 The process of awakening actually begins once we realize we are not separate from one another.
 Once we begin to see this, and truly feel this, we are no longer striving to just feel better.
 We abandon the striving, clinging and grasping to feel better all together, since there is no longer the need to prove ourselves.
 Our striving is replaced with letting go.